 For modular courses, payment in full is due by the first day of the class; otherwise, the student will be dropped from the course.

 To find your bill log into myTIU and go to your Dashboard.
 Select “Bill Payment” and then select “Course and Fee Statement.”
 Generate a “Course and Fee Statement” for the current semester and open the PDF to view the semester bill.

 Payments can be made online.

-- Short-term housing is available year-round.
-We offer accommodations for both single students (Owens 800/900 buildings) and couples/families (Johnson Hall Guest Apartment).
-Rates are also calculated on a daily basis ($40/night for single students and $60/night for the Guest Apartment).
-The cost includes linens and cleaning upon the student’s vacancy.
-Students in short-term housing are not required to sign a lease or follow the check-in/check-out procedures.
-Please contact the Housing Office for more information, 847-317-7135 or email@example.com.
+- Short-term housing is available for both single students (Johnson Hall floors 1A & 2A) and couples (Johnson Hall Guest Apartment).
+Rates are calculated on a daily basis.
+A new option in Short-term housing is the bring your own bed and bath linen option.
+This new option is available for the single room rate only and runs $25/night.
+The more traditional Short-term housing, where the University provides both the bed and the bath linens remains at $40/night for single students and $60/night for the Guest Apartment.
+Students in short-term housing are not required to sign a lease, or follow the check-in/check-out procedures.
+Please contact the Housing Office for more information, 847-317-7135 or firstname.lastname@example.org.